calam1/clojurescript-nodejs-examples/README.md

 A collection of clojurescript examples running on nodejs.

-This example is a simple clojurescript web app running on nodejs.
+This example is a simple clojurescript web app running on nodejs using restify.

 i.e. http://localhost:8080/hello/test - prints hello test on the browser.